 #1.
 Contactless payments and ordering at the cafeteria

-Reducing contact by leveraging QR Code and NFC powered contactless payment methods and ordering systems can help employees safely enjoy mealtime.
+Reducing contact by leveraging QR Code and NFC powered contactless payment methods and online ordering systems can help employees safely enjoy mealtime.

 Source Greg Mahnken, Credit Industry Analyst (Credit Card Insider) started seeing a spike in traffic for their contactless credit card page during this pandemic.
 MasterCard and Visa have increased the limit for contactless credit cards.

 If the POS system is not already equipped to receive contactless credit cards, they can integrate QR Codes or NFC tags instead.

 While this method still requires employees to come close to the POS, there are app-based payment solutions that can help eradicate this.